peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 **Parameters:**

-* <code>str</code> - A string in JSON format.
+* <code>str</code> - A text string in JSON format.
 The entire string must contain a single JSON object and not multiple objects.
 The string may not begin with a byte-order mark (U+FEFF).

 **Returns:**